 - Collective approaches to tackling rumours

-- In depth case studies exploring different approaches
+- Two in-depth case studies exploring different approaches.

 This work is funded by the Humanitarian Leadership Academy.